redsteadz/devSensei/content/notes/3.ReactJS/SimpleTicTacToe.md

 ---
-title: "SimpleTicTacToe"
+title: SimpleTicTacToe
 tags:
   - react
   - quickstart
   - game
+date: 2023-11-04
 ---

 As a person who just becomes outright bored at watching tutorial videos, I thought It'd be best to make a simple TicTacToe game and change the styles and design as we go along from the documentation provided at [React docs](https://react.dev/learn/tutorial-tic-tac-toe).